kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

         <http.transport>socks://${dmz.backplane.hostname}:1080</http.transport>
       ```

-        Enterprise Shield™ uses the SOCKS protocol to establish connections in reverse, connecting from the internal Gateway to the DMZ Gateway.
+        Enterprise Shield uses the SOCKS protocol to establish connections in reverse, connecting from the internal Gateway to the DMZ Gateway.
 By default, the SOCKS connection is still a forward connection, from the DMZ Gateway to the internal Gateway.
 The next connect-options element, `socks.mode`, is the element you use to make the connection go in reverse.

         Port 1080 is the convention for SOCKS connections, but you can use any port.